ldiaz16/Network-Project/README.md

 - Flask-only extras: `POST /api/optimal-aircraft`, `POST /api/propose-route`.

 ## Performance & scale notes
-- Dataset sizes (local OpenFlights/CBSA): `routes.dat` 67,663 rows, `airlines.dat` 6,162 rows, `airports.dat` 7,698 rows, `cbsa.csv` 1,918 rows.
-Optional BTS rollups can add millions of rows but are loaded opportunistically when present.
+- BTS T-100 segment exports can be large; API startup parses and aggregates `T_T100_SEGMENT_ALL_CARRIER.csv` on boot.
 - Architecture: service-style domain layer (`src/backend_service.py`) behind adapters (FastAPI async endpoints with threadpool offloading; Flask + Gunicorn), with shared `DataStore` for preprocessing/scoring and request-level rate limiting/CORS.
 - Benchmarks: run `python scripts/load_test_runner.py --base-url http://localhost:8000 --requests 100 --concurrency 10` while the API is up to capture throughput and latency (p50/p95).
 Results are environment-dependent; record them in your deployment notes or CI artifacts if you need measurable improvements over time.

 ## Notes for production
-- Keep `data/` on a persistent volume; BTS rollups can be large and are loaded opportunistically.
+- Keep `data/` on a persistent volume; DB1B and CBSA caches are optional but benefit from persistence.
 - Set explicit CORS origins, tighten rate limits, and front Gunicorn/Uvicorn with a reverse proxy for TLS and buffering.
-- Use the Docker image as the deployable unit; mount `data/` read-only in runtimes that need OpenFlights/BTS files.
+- Use the Docker image as the deployable unit; mount `data/` read-only in runtimes that need BTS files.